chrismdp/chrismdp.github.com/_posts/2015-11-11-sol-trader-combat.markdown

 Since the [Kickstarter was successfully funded last month](https://www.kickstarter.com/projects/chrismdp/sol-trader), I've been working hard the next major feature: combat!

 Here's a short video showing progress so far.
-If you're on the beta of the game, head over to the [forums](http://forums.soltrader.net) - you can grab a new copy of the game today and start shooting things for yourself! :)
+If you're on the beta of the game, head over to the [forums](http://forums.soltrader.net) - you can grab a new copy of the game today and start shooting things for yourself!
+(There's [still time to jump on the beta](http://soltrader.net/back-us) if you aren't already...)

 <div class='embed-responsive embed-responsive-16by9'>
   <iframe allowfullscreen src="http://www.youtube.com/embed/236qzaAvgCk"></iframe>